-Welcome to the Thought Thread.
-This week we're pulling on the thread of HUMILITY.
+Welcome to the first edition of the Thought Thread.
+This week I'm thinking about RELATIONSHIP.
 Remember that the best way to keep tabs on this content is to subscribe to the newsletter via email.
 You can sign up for it by clicking here.

 3. FREE SERMON DOWNLOAD